PBL-Pick-By-Light/ES-hardware-design/docs/PartsListingREADME.md

 # Parts list

 A list of parts needed to build the PBL on your own.
 This listing is specified for a single sparepartscontainer with 12 rows and 4 compartments per row.
+The exact measurements can be found in the [Technical Specification](../docs/TechnicalSpecsREADME.md).
 3D printed parts are marked with „(3DP)“.